- How is neuroblastoma treated?

 Emotional and social issues in children with neuroblastoma

-Most children with neuroblastoma are very young at the time of diagnosis.
+Most children with neuroblastoma are very young when they are diagnosed.
 Still, some children may have emotional or psychological issues that need to be addressed during and after treatment.
 Depending on their age, they may also have some problems with normal functioning and school work.
 These can often be overcome with support and encouragement.
 Doctors and other members of the health care team can also often recommend special support programs and services to help children during and after cancer treatment.

 Centers that treat many patients with neuroblastoma may have programs to introduce new patients and their families to others who have finished their treatment.
+This can give parents an idea of what to expect during and after treatment, which is very important.
 Seeing another patient with neuroblastoma doing well is often helpful for the patient and family.

-Many experts recommend that school-aged patients attend school as much as possible.
-This helps them keep important social connections and gives older children a chance to keep their friends informed about what is happening.
+Many experts recommend that school-aged children attend school as much as possible.
+This can help them maintain a sense of daily routine and keep their friends informed about what is happening.

-As children who have had neuroblastoma grow older, a number of emotional issues may arise.
-Some of these may last a long time.
+During treatment, children and their families tend to focus on the daily aspects of getting through it and beating the cancer.
+But once treatment is finished and as children who have had neuroblastoma grow older, a number of emotional issues can arise.
+Some of these might last a long time.
 They can include things like:

-- Dealing with physical changes from the treatment
+- Dealing with physical changes or long-term side effects from the treatment

 - Worries about the cancer returning or new health problems developing